 The course is very heavily grammatical in content.
 It assumes that the student already has a solid grasp of English grammar since it uses such terminology from the very first lesson on.
 Instead of presenting declensions and conjugation in the traditional chart form, different forms are taught within the context of their functions.
 The same Latin grammar is eventually covered as in traditional courses but in a very different order.
 (The traditional charts as well as Latin-English and English-Latin glossaries are at the back of the book for reference.)

-More background on language development, history (e.g., Punic Wars, Caesar, the Republic, and Roman deities), correlations to English and other languages is built into this course from the very beginning lessons than in most courses.
+More background on language development, history (e.g., the Punic Wars, Julius Caesar, the Roman Republic, and Roman deities), correlations to English and other languages is built into this course from the very beginning lessons than in most courses.
 Even in the first lesson, students are reading Latin sentences.
 As they progress, they are given excerpts to read from historical writings and from Latin translations of the Bible.

 The Activities Manual is essential to the course.
 Practice exercises in the Activities Manual link with textbook chapters, providing necessary practice.
 The text directs students when to do each activity.
 The text features a well-designed appendix for grammar concepts for easy reference plus both English-Latin and Latin-English glossaries.

 This course requires a more thoughtful approach than do those that present information for students to memorize.
 In some ways it is more confusing—many new concepts to learn in the very first lesson, but it does strive to quickly give students a more immediate experience with hearing and speaking the language than do programs that begin with memorizing declensions and vocabulary.